joeky888/dotfile/Misc/toefl.md

   - Thucydides Trap 修昔底德陷阱 (eg. The Russia–Ukraine war/World War 3) - a political term which describes an apparent tendency towards war when an emerging power threatens to displace an existing great power as a regional or international hegemon.
   - The Final Solution 最終解決方案 - Nazi Germany's plan for the genocide of individuals they defined as Jews during World War II
 - fraud/scam syndicate 政商、吸金詐騙(集團)
-  - Theranos (therapy+diagnosis) 血液騙局 - founded by Elizabeth Holmes, was considered to be "the next Steve Jobs", but a whistleblower debunked the all company's blood test that required very small amounts of blood is a fraud
+  - Theranos (therapy+diagnosis) 血液騙局 - An edifice of lies (大樓般地)重重謊言 - founded by Elizabeth Holmes, was considered to be "the next Steve Jobs", but a whistleblower debunked the all company's blood test that required very small amounts of blood is a fraud, company was prosecuted and CEO was imprisone
+  - Tim Allen, an American actor and comedian - pleaded guilty to felony drug trafficking charges, finds a way to redeemed himself and voices the superhero Buzz Lightyear for the Toy Story franchise
   - Peter Principle 彼得定律 - is a concept in management.
 Employees are promoted based on their success in previous jobs until they reach a level at which they are no longer competent
   - Tacitus Trap 塔西佗陷阱 - is a political theory, which describes a situation where an unpopular government is hated no matter what it does and whether it is right or wrong.